basilisp-lang/basilisp/docs/pyinterop.rst

     src.boo/global-var  ;; => "boo"
     src.boo/BooClass    ;; => <class 'test.BooClass'>

-    ;; top-level callables within the module can be called as you would a standard Basilisp function call (src.boo/module-method)
+    ;; callables within the module can be called as you would a standard Basilisp function (src.boo/module-method)
     (src.boo/BooClass)